mrazomej/phd/docs/src/chapter_05/section_03_model.md

 where $\langle m \rangle_i$ is the mean mRNA copy number with $i$ promoter copies in the cell, and $f$ is the fraction of the cell cycle that cells spend with a single copy of the promoter.
 For a single cell the probability of having a single promoter copy is equivalent to this fraction $f$.
+But Eq.
-But tells us that if we sample unsynchronized cells we are not sampling uniformly across the cell cycle.
+$\ref{eq:cell_cycle_dist}$ tells us that if we sample unsynchronized cells we are not sampling uniformly across the cell cycle.
 Therefore for a population of cells the mean mRNA is given by
 \begin{equation}
 \langle m \rangle_{\text{population}} =
 \langle m \rangle_1 \cdot \phi + \langle m \rangle_2 \cdot (1 - \phi)
+  \label{eq:mean_m_pop}
 \end{equation}
 where the probability of sampling a cell with one promoter $\phi$ is given by
 \begin{equation}
 \phi = \int_0^f P(a) da,
 \end{equation}
-where $P(a)$ is given by XXX.
-What this equation computes is the probability of sampling a cell during a stage of the cell cycle $< f$ where the reporter gene hasn't been replicated yet. shows the distribution of both groups.
+where $P(a)$ is given by Eq. $\ref{eq:age_prob}$.
+What this equation computes is the probability of sampling a cell during a stage of the cell cycle $< f$ where the reporter gene hasn't been replicated yet. [@Fig:ch5_fig05] shows the distribution of both groups.
 As expected larger cells have a higher mRNA copy number on average.

-![**mRNA distribution for small and large cells.** (A) histogram and (B) cumulative distribution function of the small and large cells as determined in .
+![**mRNA distribution for small and large cells.** (A) histogram and (B) cumulative distribution function of the small and large cells as determined in [@Fig:ch5_fig04].
 The triangles above histograms in (A) indicate the mean mRNA copy number for each group.](ch5_fig05){#fig:ch5_fig05 short-caption="mRNA distribution for small and large cells."}

-We modify to account for the two separate groups of cells.
+We modify Eq. $\ref{eq:bayes_sample}$ to account for the two separate groups of cells.
 Let $N_s$ be the number of cells in the small size group and $N_l$ the number of cells in the large size group.
 Then the posterior distribution for the parameters is of the form
 \begin{equation}
 \small
 P(k^{(p)}_{\text{on}}, k^{(p)}_{\text{off}}, r_m \mid \{m_i\}) \propto
 \left[\prod_{i=1}^{N_s} P(m_i \mid k^{(p)}_{\text{on}}, k^{(p)}_{\text{off}}, r_m)\right]
 \left[\prod_{j=1}^{N_l} P(m_j \mid k^{(p)}_{\text{on}}, k^{(p)}_{\text{off}}, 2 r_m)\right]
 P(k^{(p)}_{\text{on}}, k^{(p)}_{\text{off}}, r_m),
+  \label{eq:bayes_sample_double}
 \end{equation}
 where we split the product of small and large cells.

-For the two-promoter model the prior shown in requires a small modification. gives the mean mRNA copy number of a population of asynchronous cells growing at steady state.
-Given that we assume that the only difference between having one vs. two promoter copies is the change in transcription rate from $r_m$ in the single promoter case to $2 r_m$ in the two-promoter case we can write as
+For the two-promoter model the prior shown in Eq. $\ref{eq:prior_single}$ requires a small modification.
+Eq. $\ref{eq:mean_m_pop}$ gives the mean mRNA copy number of a population of asynchronous cells growing at steady state.
+Given that we assume that the only difference between having one vs. two promoter copies is the change in transcription rate from $r_m$ in the single promoter case to $2 r_m$ in the two-promoter case we can write Eq. $\ref{eq:mean_m_pop}$ as
 \begin{equation}
 \langle m \rangle = \phi \cdot \frac{r_m}{\gamma _m}
 \frac{k^{(p)}_{\text{on}}}{k^{(p)}_{\text{on}} + k^{(p)}_{\text{off}}} +